The Hunted (1995 film)

 The Hunted is a 1995 martial arts action-thriller film written and directed by J. F. Lawton in his mainstream directorial debut, and starring Christopher Lambert, John Lone, Joan Chen, Yoshio Harada and Yoko Shimada.
 Lambert plays Paul Racine, an American businessman who by accident earns the wrath of a modern-day ninja clan in Japan.

 The film was shot in Nagoya, Japan, and Vancouver, British Columbia, Canada on a $25 million budget, and premiered in February 1995, taking in $6.6 million in U.S. box office.
-Most critic reviews found the plot clichéed and the acting unconvincing, while some praised Harada's performance.
+Most critic reviews found the plot clichéd and the acting unconvincing, while some praised Harada's performance.
 The critically well-received soundtrack featured music by the Japanese taiko troupe Kodō, which pervades the film.

 Plot

 Paul Racine, a tech executive from New York City, is on a business trip to Nagoya.
 He meets a woman, Kirina, in the hotel lounge, and they have a one-night stand.
 After they part ways, Kirina is approached by Kinjo and two henchmen.
 Kinjo is the leader of the Makato cult, an organization of ninja assassins that was hired to kill her.
 He boasts that no one has seen his face and lived.
 Kirina shows no fear of dying, so he grants her final wish to show her his face.
 Racine returns, looking for his room key, and tries to defend Kirina, but he is late.
 Kinjo decapitates her as his men stab Racine, hit him with a poisoned shuriken and cut his throat, leaving him for dead.

 Racine awakens in a hospital room, but his claims of his encounter with ninjas are met with disbelief by the police.
 Lieutenant Wadakura dismisses the allegation and suspects that the murder is the work of a yakuza syndicate.
 Racine is approached by Ijuro Takeda, an expert on the cult and on Kinjo.
 Takeda claims Racine's life is in danger as he has seen Kinjo's face.
 Racine also finds out that Takeda is the last in a samurai line and has a feud with Kinjo.
 The ninjas attempt to finish Racine off at the hospital, killing several hospital staff and police officers, including Wadakura, but he escapes.
 Takeda and his wife Mieko subsequently take him to their family's stronghold, located on an island several hundred miles away.
 Leaving the city, Takeda secretly uses Racine as bait to draw Kinjo out, leading to a battle on the train where several passenger cars of innocent people are slaughtered by the ninjas.
 Takeda and Mieko kill the attackers, but discover that Kinjo did not take part in the assault.
 The ninjas' leader was Junko, Kinjo's lover; her death increases Kinjo's motivation to kill Racine and Takeda.